 This Standardized NCLEX predictor test is part of your course NUR 4836C Professional Nursing Practicum, which has lecture hours, clinical hours and the test.
 The student must have an average of at least an 80% to be cleared to take the Standardized NCLEX predictor test.
-If student fails the p Standardized NCLEX predictor test, the student will fail the course.
-The grade for that test is a pass or fail, depending of the percentage scored by the student (the passing score will be assigned by the Nursing program depending of the tool used).
+If the student fails the Standardized NCLEX predictor test, the student will fail the course.
+The grade for that test is pass or fail, depending on the percentage scored by the student (the passing score will be assigned by the Nursing program depending of the tool used).

-If the student fails the Standardized NCLEX predictor test, a second chance will be granted and scheduled at the discretion of the Nursing program.
-In the event the student fails for a second time the final grade for the NUR 4836C will be an F, and the student will have to repeat the course again, including lecture and clinical hours.
+If the student fails the Standardized NCLEX predictor test, the final grade for the NUR 4836C will be an F, and the student will have to repeat the course again, including lecture and clinical hours.